Cysharp/ConsoleAppFramework/ReadMe.md

 Install-Package MicroBatchFramework
 ```

-Single Contained Batch
+CLI Tools
 ---

-Batch can write by simple method, argument is automatically binded to parameter.
+CLI Tools can write by simple method, argument is automatically binded to parameter.

 ```csharp
 using MicroBatchFramework;